AHendley84/Pizza-Stop-MIlestone-Project-3/README.md

 - Returning Visitor

-    - As a returning visitor, I would like to be able to browse the recipes already added.
     - As a returning visitor, I would like to be able to add existing recipes to my own collection.
+    - As a returning visitor, I would like to view a recipe in full.
-    - As a returning visitor, I would like to be able to create, amend or delete recipes.
+    - As a returning visitor, I would like to be able to create a new recipe or amend and/or delete recipes I have created.

 - Website Administrator